facebook twitter google youtube linkedin

 • Clogging or Obstructions: Soil particles and organic matter can clog sensors.
 Clean the sensors periodically and ensure they are free from debris.

 • Battery Maintenance: Low batteries can cause sensor malfunctions.
-Check and replace batteries when needed.
+Inspect and change batteries as necessary.

 2. Weather Stations for Smart Agriculture